 These Brie Crostini with Prosciutto & Honey make the perfect party appetizer that can be assembled in just 5 minutes.
 Top homemade crostini with prosciutto, brie, basil and a drizzle of honey.

-A few weekends ago, my girlfriends and I went wine tasting in Dundee, Oregon.
-While I normally pack a picnic for the occasion, we were right in the middle of the move to our new house, and I just did the easy thing – I went to the store and grabbed us some sandwiches.
-Of course, not just any sandwiches would do… I went to the fancy grocery store – The one where I once purchased celery root for this Apple & Celery Root Slaw and it cost me $60 (given I made a triple batch, but still)!
+The other day, I felt like pressing the “easy button” for dinner.
+So I went to the store and grabbed us some sandwiches.
+Of course, not just any sandwiches would do… I went to the fancy grocery store.
+The one where I once purchased celery root for this Apple & Celery Root Slaw and it cost me $60…

 That sandwich is what inspired this recipe.
 Why not make it in a smaller form, that’s perfect for serving as an elegant appetizer?

 These have become my go-to party appetizer, not only because they pair with a wide variety of wines, but also because they’re easy to prepare and extremely elegant.
 You can even assemble them well ahead of time, which is always a plus in my book.